systeminit/si/app/docs/src/how-tos/aws-lambda.md

 Add an `AWS IAM Role Policy` to your `us-east-1` region frame.

-Set the component name to `Attach Lambda ECR Permissions`.
+Set the Component name to `Attach Lambda ECR Permissions`.

-Connect the `RoleName` output socket of the `Lambda Trust Policy` component to the `RoleName` of this `Attach Lambda ECR Permissions` component.
+Connect the `RoleName` Output Socket of the `Lambda Trust Policy` Component to the `RoleName` of this `Attach Lambda ECR Permissions` Component.

-Connect the `ARN` output socket of the `LambdaECRExecutionRole` to the `Policy ARN` input socket of this `Attach Lambda ECR Permissions` component.
+Connect the `ARN` Output Socket of the `LambdaECRExecutionRole` to the `Policy ARN` Input Socket of this `Attach Lambda ECR Permissions` Component.

 ### Create a Lambda Function